Optimal Oblivious Load-Balancing for Sparse Traffic in Large-Scale Satellite Networks: LLB When Source and Destination Stems Overlap

 \subsubsection{Type-II Overlap}

 In Type-II overlap, the stems $S_r(0)$ and $S_r(t)$ overlap exactly at two nodes at two of the four legs of the stem respectively (Fig. \ref{fig:cases_of_LLB_overlap_type_II}).
-Under Type-II overlap, let $(0,h_x)$ and $(h_y,0)$ be the indices of the nodes that lie in both $S_r(0)$ and $S_r(t)$.
-We define modified stems $S^{II}_r(0)$ and $S^{II}_r(t)$, {\thickmuskip=0mu
+There needs to be no modification to the stem or the routing policy.
+However, note that there is a subtlety in the second phase.
+If a node is in both $S_r(0)$ and $S_r(t)$, no traffic needs to be explicitly forwarded from that node in the second phase, as it is already in the destination stem.